Before & After School Care

 The transition process has begun in earnest for the Year 6 students.
 In fact, it has been going on for quite some time now.
 Neighbouring Secondary Schools regularly liaise with us to make the whole process as easy as possible.
 Schools will regularly visit Baxter Primary School to outline what they have to offer and will often bring past students back to talk about their experiences.
 At other times our students are invited to immerse themselves in Secondary School life for a day or attend whole school concerts and productions.

 In most cases children will attend their neighbourhood school and are guaranteed a place there.
-Applications to schools are currently taking place and are due by the Friday 11th May.
+Applications to schools will be sent home with students as soon as they are published by the Department.
 Although Year 7 placements will be determined by secondary schools, all communication regarding the transition process must be in writing and lodged through Baxter Primary School until the Year 7 placement is confirmed.
-Notification of your child’s Year 7 placement for 2019 will be confirmed on Wednesday 8 August 2018.
+Notification of your child’s Year 7 placement, for the following year, will be confirmed in August.

 The Department of Education and Training (the Department) website contains comprehensive information on the transition from Year 6 to Year 7.